-If you live in an apartment or townhouse, you’ll be no stranger to noisy neighbors.
+Living in an apartment or townhouse means you’re no stranger to noisy neighbors.
 Whether it’s snoring, music, TV, arguments, or babies crying, the people around you will disturb your sleep.

-You’re expected to deal with reasonable noise from neighbors, and if it’s only once in a while, it’s easy to cope.
+You’re expected to deal with reasonable noise from neighbors, and if it’s only occasionally, it’s relatively easy to cope.
 What if the upstairs neighbor’s snoring is causing you to lose sleep?

-Not everyone is aware that they snore, and there could be a medical explanation for your neighbor’s loud snoring that needs medical attention.
+Not everyone knows they snore, and there could be a medical explanation for your neighbor’s loud snoring that needs a solution or medical attention.

 What Are The Causes of Snoring?

-If air can’t flow freely through the nose and throat while asleep, it causes vibrations in the airways.
+If air can’t flow freely through the nose and throat while we sleep, vibrations in the airways happen.
 This vibration results in the loud snoring noise we know all too well.

 Obesity